Gargi1027/TestApp/Readme.txt

 Retrive data from database:
 1. Inject the DataContext in the controller needed by making constructor and adding the context.

+If a model is updated then change to database can be made by-> DataContext File -> Add new dbset for new model(if created)

+run, dotnet ef migrations add 'MigrationName', to update the database (MigrationName shouldnt be in quotes)

+Revert database from last update: dotnet ef database update 'PrevMigrationName'-> where PrevMigrationName is the last migration name after which you want to delete migrations

+dotnet ef database drop for deleteing the database.

+Use seeding method to add data to database in bunch.
+Only used in development mode and need to comment out after first use.
+If not done so, it will keep recalling the database population everytime the code restarts.

 -----------------------
 Use async code for scalability: